A Glug of Oil

 BBC2 was the first channel to have colour in 1967 and broadcast its first colour pictures from Wimbledon in 1967.

 I can't believe I did that, but I did.
-I've just checked with her and my mum still has the said Tiny Tears doll!
+I've just checked with her and my mum still has my Tiny Tears doll!

-I've always had an interest in food and cooking and I remember me and my mum used to watch Graham Kerr's cooking program 'The Galloping Gourmet' and absolutely loved it; does anyone else remember that program?
+I've always had an interest in food and cooking.
+I remember watching Graham Kerr's cooking program with my mum called 'The Galloping Gourmet' and I absolutely loved it.
+Does anyone else remember that program?

 Anyone on a trip down memory lane might remember Old Fashioned Bread Pudding.